 NGI Community Map

 According to a recent announcement, the European Commission has pledged to invest EUR 270 million in the NGI initiative as part of the next Horizon 2020 Work Programme 2018-2020, which is scheduled to be approved by member states in the fall.
 The ambitious new research programme calls for a more human-centric internet that embraces European goals and values, and is designed to draw Europe’s top talent from the worlds of academia and tech.

 The programme will address key components of internet related innovations and development such as privacy and decentralised architecture, as well as novel technologies like virtual (VR), and augmented reality (AR), artificial intelligence (AI), natural language generation (NLG), Internet of Things (IoT), and media convergance.
 In addition to covering these and other important issues, another central focus of the programme will be determining how to bring control of this tech to the user, so as to create a human-centred internet.

-In light of these objectives, a comprehensive and collaborative NGI ecosystem map is [in the process of] being created by the HUB4NGI Project, under the guidance of the NGI Unit of the European Commission.
-The map [pictured above] enables organisations to register as part of the NGI ecosystem; and, upon registration, to include relevant information about any of said organisation’s past or current NGI-related projects.
+In light of these objectives, a comprehensive and collaborative NGI ecosystem map is in the process of being created by the HUB4NGI Project, under the guidance of the NGI Unit of the European Commission.
+The map (pictured above) enables organisations to register as part of the NGI ecosystem.
+Upon registration, they can include relevant information about any of their organisation’s past or current NGI-related projects.
 For your convenience, HUB4NGI has created a detailed online manual for registering and using the NGI Community Map, in addition to a brief 30-second guided video tour, which can be viewed below.